A unified approach to inverse robust optimization problems: Examples

-In this subsection we will look at a special problem instance to illustrate how to work with the IROP analytically and we will compare this solution with a numeric solution.
-For the ease of readability with respect to the following analysis we will write $f(x,u)$ instead of $f_u(x)$ and $g(x,u)$ instead of $g_u(x)$ for all $x \in X, u \in \uncset$ in this subsection.

-We define the original problem as a parametrized bi-criteria optimization problem with one inequality constraint that is linear with respect to the decision parameter $x \in \R$, but non-linear in the uncertainty~$u \in U$ such that a solution for a nominal scenario can be computed easily while the analysis of the behavior with respect to the uncertainty is not trivial.
+In a final example, we want to demonstrate the flexibility of the new approach.
+Therefore, we consider a probability measure as the merit function and consider a parameterized bi-criteria optimization problem with an inequality constraint.
+This constraint is linear with respect to the decision parameter $x \in \R$, but nonlinear in the uncertainty~$u \in \uncset$ such that a solution for a nominal scenario can be easily computed, while the analysis of the behavior with respect to the uncertainty is not trivial.
 We consider the following bi-criteria optimization problem

-Fixing the nominal scenario~$\nomxi \coloneqq 0$, we can compute the Pareto-front $F^*$ as
+Fixing the nominal scenario~$\nominalxi = 0$, we can compute the Pareto-front $F^*$ as

 After considering the original problem using a fixed nominal scenario, we now focus on the inverse robust problem.
-Therefore we allow a generic budget~$\epsilon = (\epsilon_1,\epsilon_2)^\top \in \R_{\geq 0}^2$ and fix a point on the Pareto-front, i.e. $f^* \coloneqq (-2,4)^\top \in F^*$.
+Therefore we allow a generic budget~$\epsilon = (\epsilon_1,\epsilon_2)^\top \in \R_{\geq 0}^2$ and fix a point on the Pareto-front, i.e. $f^* = (-2,4)^\top \in F^*$.

-Additionally we assume that our uncertainty is given by a normal-distributed random variable $u \sim \mathcal{N}(0,1)$.
-Therefore we introduce the corresponding measurable space $(\R,\mathcal{B},\mathbb{P})$, where $\mathcal{B}$ is the $\sigma$-algebra of Borel-measurable sets again.
+Additionally, we assume that our uncertainty is given by a normal-distributed random variable $u \sim \mathcal{N}(0,1)$.
+Therefore we let $\coverSpace=\mathcal{B}(\R)$, where $\mathcal{B}(\R)$ denotes the $\sigma$-algebra of Borel-measurable sets of $\R$.
 We want to maximize the probability of uncertainties we can handle while not loosing more than $\epsilon$ from our solution $f^*$, which leads to: